konnov/bymc/bymc/README.txt

 ./analyse ${benchmarks}/bcast-byz.pml bounds

 gives bounds on the diameter of counter systems and counter abstractions

+the new way to do that is:

+./verifypa-post ${benchmarks}/bcast-byz.pml all

+The latter will check the properties as well (Sec.
+4.6).

+4.6 PARTIAL ORDERS AND ACCELERATION IN SMT

+./verifypa-post ${benchmarks}/bcast-byz.pml all

 5. HOW TO INSTALL OCAML AND THE LIBRARIES?